Helping individuals, organizations, and networks become

 - Dart Chart Systems

-I am Tim Syth, and I provide Micro-Enterprise Consulting and Research, Development & Project Management services to my clients.
+I am Tim Syth, and I provide Organizational Consulting and Research, Development & Project Management services to my clients.

-I support organizations and workers as they adapt to the shifting nature of work.
-I believe the social institution of work is evolving rapidly in response to globalization and technology.
+I support organizations and workers as they adapt to the shifting nature of work in response to globalization and technology.
 There exists a golden opportunity to reconsider how we undertake work and how our organizations function to better serve humans.

-My professional focus is on systems that improve micro-enterprise operation, heighten worker productivity and well-being, and increase healthy socioeconomic development.
+My professional focus is on systems that improve organizational operation, heighten worker productivity and well-being, and increase healthy socioeconomic development.
 In 2017, I started a coworking space call 5Wise Workshop.
-I have worked on both local and national level grants, and currently work with both for-profit and nonprofit organizations as a consultant.
+I currently work with both for-profit and nonprofit organizations as a consultant.
+I have also worked on both local and national level grants.

 Prior to moving to Milwaukee, I lived and worked as a photographer in Berlin, Germany, while completing my Master’s degree in the the field of Media & Communications.
 I have lived abroad extensively, grew up in the rural farming community of Greenwood, WI, and am handy with a chainsaw.